Save the bees… but get rid of all the yellow jackets you can find.

 Unlike the slight pain of a bee sting, a yellow jacket sting packs a pretty big punch.
 Not only are yellow jackets more likely to swarm than other types of bees, they WILL chase you just like a hornet.

-A yellow jacket is a typically a ground-nesting wasp species.
-They are somewhat larger than a honeybee, and have black and bright yellow stripes that wrap around their entire bodies.
+A yellow jacket is typically a ground-nesting wasp species.
+They are somewhat larger than a honeybee and have black and bright yellow stripes that wrap around their entire bodies.
 It is a common type of wasp and is smaller (yet no less vicious) than a hornet.

 Yellow jackets, like other members of the hornet family, sting not just once like honey bees, but repeatedly.
 While they are stinging, the yellow jackets inject a pheromone that lures other members of their colony to the attack site and entices them to sting the intruder repeatedly, as well.